Coromandel Agro Products and Oils Ltd.

-The information required to be given pursuant to Section 134 (3) (m) of the CompaniesAct 2013 read with Rule 8 (3) of the Companies (Accounts) Rules 2014 for the year endedMarch 31 2016 is given here below and forms part of the Director s Report (Annexure II)
+The information required to be given pursuant to Section 134 (3) (m) of the CompaniesAct 2013 read with Rule 8 (3) of the Companies (Accounts) Rules 2014 for the year endedMarch 31 2020 is given herein and forms part of the Board's Report (Annexure II).

 Your Company firmly believes that employees are the most valuable assets and keyplayers of business success and sustained growth.
 Various employee benefits recreationaland team building programs are conducted to enhance employee skills motivation as also tofoster team spirit.
 Company also conducts in-house training programs to develop leadershipas well as technical/functional capabilities in order to meet future talent requirements.Industrial relations were cordial throughout the year.